 by Dan Brenic

-Often I wonder why I watch something when after viewing the trailer, I say out loud “Boy, this looks bad”.
+Often I wonder why I watch something when after viewing the trailer, I say out loud “Boy, this looks bad.”
 Then I remember that I have an issue with being a completionist.
 For whatever reason, I want to watch as many Netflix Original movies as possible, probably because the time investment is very minimal as compared to series which can take anywhere from 2-13 hours of my time.
-I knew I was getting into bad territory before I even sat down to watch IO, the latest movie about Earth dying, but I didn’t know how bad it really would be.
+I knew I was getting into lousy territory before I even sat down to watch IO, the latest movie about Earth dying, but I didn’t realize how bad it really would be.

-IO stars Margaret Qualley as Sam Walden, the “research assistant” to Henry Walden (Danny Huston) as she remains on Earth in order to do research on how living organisms are adapting to Earth’s increasingly inhospitable atmosphere.
+IO stars Margaret Qualley as Sam Walden, the “research assistant” to Henry Walden (Danny Huston) as she remains on Earth to do research on how living organisms are adapting to Earth’s increasingly inhospitable atmosphere.
 Suddenly a man named Micah (Anthony Mackie) appears in a hot air balloon, looking for Dr. Walden because reasons.
-I put research assistant in quotations because of how the movie decides to handle the fairly obvious relationship of Sam and Henry because when Sam and Micah first meet, she names herself as Dr. Walden’s research assistant, despite the movie obviously throwing it at you that she is his daughter.
+I put research assistant in quotations because of how the movie decides to handle the reasonably apparent relationship of Sam and Henry because when Sam and Micah first meet, she names herself as Dr. Walden’s research assistant, despite the movie obviously throwing it at you that she is his daughter.

 I don’t want to dig more into the plot despite my hatred for this movie because I like to keep these written reviews as spoiler-free as possible.
 That said the plot is the number one culprit in this movie.
 The film will try to portray a very standard three-act structure, but if you pull off its mask Fred Jones-style, you’ll find that it was old man two-act structure all along, where the first act takes over an hour for no reason at all.
 We know that they must go to the final shuttle launch, why in the world are they still at the residence talking.